Continual HyperTransformer: A Meta-Learner for Continual Few-Shot Learning: Related work

 \paragraph{Few-shot learning} Many few-shot learning methods can be divided into two categories: metric-based learning and optimization-based learning.
 First, \emph{metric-based} methods \citep{vinyals2016matching, protonets, sung2018relation, oreshkin2018tadam} train a fixed embedding network that works universally for any task.
 The prediction is based on the distances between the known embeddings of the support set and the embeddings of the query samples.
 These methods are not specifically tailored for the continual learning problem, since they treat every task independently and have no memory of the past tasks.

 Second, \emph{optimization-based} methods \citep{finn2017maml, nichol2018reptile, antoniou2019maml, rusu2019metalearning} propose to learn an initial fixed embedding, which is later adapted to a specific task using a few gradient-based steps.
-However, these methods are not able to learn continually, as simply adapting the embedding for a new task will result in the catastrophic forgetting of previously learned information.
+They are not able to learn continually, as simply adapting the embedding for a new task will result in the catastrophic forgetting of previously learned information.
+In addition, in contrast to these methods, our proposed \ihtm{} generates the CNN weights directly on the fly, with no additional gradient adaptations required.
+This means that for a given task we do not have to use second-order derivatives, which improves stability of our method and reduces the size of the computational graph.

-\paragraph{Continual learning} Most continual learning methods can be grouped into three categories based on their approach to preventing catastrophic forgetting when learning a new task: rehearsal, regularization and architectural (see \citealt{biesialska2020continual} for an overview). \emph{Rehearsal} methods work by injecting some amount of replay data from past tasks while learning the new task~\citep{gem, riemer2018learning, rolnick2019experience, gupta2020look, wang2021brain} or distilling a part of a network using task-conditioned embeddings~\citep{mandivarapu2020self, von2019continual}. \emph{Regularization} methods introduce an explicit regularization function when learning new tasks to ensure that old tasks are not forgotten~\citep{ewc, si}. \emph{Architectural} methods modify the network architecture with additional task-specific modules~\citep{pnn}, ensembles~\citep{wen2020batchensemble} or adapters~\citep{pfeiffer2020adapterhub} that allow for separate routing of different tasks.
+\paragraph{Continual learning} Most continual learning methods can be grouped into three categories based on their approach to preventing catastrophic forgetting when learning a new task: rehearsal, regularization and architectural (see { \citealt{pasunuru2021continual, biesialska2020continual}} for an overview). \emph{Rehearsal} methods work by injecting some amount of replay data from past tasks while learning the new task~\citep{gem, riemer2018learning, rolnick2019experience, gupta2020look, wang2021brain} or distilling a part of a network using task-conditioned embeddings~\citep{mandivarapu2020self, von2019continual}. \emph{Regularization} methods introduce an explicit regularization function when learning new tasks to ensure that old tasks are not forgotten~\citep{ewc, si}. \emph{Architectural} methods modify the network architecture with additional task-specific modules~\citep{pnn}, ensembles~\citep{wen2020batchensemble} or adapters~\citep{pfeiffer2020adapterhub} that allow for separate routing of different tasks.

 We believe that our approach requires the least conceptual overhead compared to the techniques above, since it does not impose any additional explicit constraints to prevent forgetting.
 Instead, we reuse the same principle that made \htm{} work in the first place: decoupling the specialized representation model (a CNN) from the domain-aware Transformer model.
 The Transformer learns how to best adapt the incoming CNN weights in a way that the new task is learned and the old tasks are not forgotten.
 In this sense, the closest analogy to our approach would be slow and fast weights~\citep{munkhdalai2017meta}, with the Transformer weights being analogous to the slow weights that accumulate the knowledge and generate CNN weights as fast weights.